pivotal/docs-tas-adapter/failover-and-redundancy.md

 Application Service Adapter controllers are effectively singletons.
 They have leader election turned on by default so only a single controller instance is active at a time.
 All instances can serve the webhooks.
-They are scaled horizontally for faster failover and for higher-availability of the webhooks.
+They are scaled horizontally for faster failover and higher availability of the webhooks.
 In the event that a controller fails, it is automatically restarted by the platform.
 Application Service Adapter controllers are idempotent and the newly restarted instance carries on where the failed one